highsineburgh/coursera-clean-data/codebook.md

 #coursera-clean-data codebook
 =============================

-The data set produced by running the 'run_analysis.R' script produces the following variables:
+The data set produced by running the 'run_analysis.R' see the [ReadMe](https://github.com/highsineburgh/coursera-clean-data/README.md) for details.
+The script produces the following variables:

 * subject
     * subject who performed the test